Pest plants and animals and pathogens

 QPWS staff participate in the development of local government area pest management plans, to facilitate an integrated and co-ordinated approach to pest management.
 Planning at local government level is helping to prioritise pest control activities on QPWS estate.

-What can I do to help prevent the spread of pests?
+What can I do to help prevent the spread of pests and pathogens?

-Visitors to parks and forests can help prevent the spread of pest plants by following some basic pest plant hygiene principles.
+Visitors to parks and forests can help prevent the spread of pest plants and pathogens by following some basic pest plant hygiene principles.

 Websites